FreemanXiao/Live-Stock-DE-Project-AWS/README.md

       **META** (Meta Platforms, Inc.);
       **GOOGL** (Alphabet Inc.);
       **MSFT** (Microsoft Corporation);
-      **NVDA** (Nvidia Corporation); TSLA (Tesla, Inc.)
+      **NVDA** (Nvidia Corporation);
+      **TSLA** (Tesla, Inc.)

 ## Key Features

 The key features of the entire project center around two main components: a Serverless Automated Data Pipeline and a Daily Updated Stock Dashboard.
 The former focuses on building the core data transmission process on AWS, encompassing the fully automated ETL pipeline from data retrieval via the Alpha Vantage API to the final Grafana Dashboard.
 The latter highlights the project's outcomes, providing daily updates on major US tech companies and stock market indices, along with in-depth analytical insights.

  - ### Serverless Automated Data Pipeline by AWS
 The project primarily utilizes several AWS services to achieve full automation of data transmission, as depicted in the diagram:

 ![architecture](Graph_snapshot/Architecture_Diagram.png)

 The entire automated process unfolds as follows: Lambda functions connect to the API and import data, which is then routed to Kinesis Data Firehose for scheduled delivery to S3.
 Next, a Glue crawler connects to S3, retrieves stored data, and auto-generates databases and tables in Athena.
 The comprehensive data tables are linked with Glue to initiate incremental Glue jobs for further cleansing, validation, and transformation.
 Orchestration Jobs sequence the complete linear Glue workflow.
 Finally, upon running the entire job workflow, fully usable data tables are generated in Athena.
 S3, databases, and tables are connected to external Grafana for dashboard construction.
 The entire process is automated using AWS EventBridge schedules for periodic execution, with CloudWatch Logs ensuring monitoring and oversight of runtime outcomes.

  - ### Daily Updated Stock Dashboard & Analysis

 The project aims to deliver daily updates of stock information aligned with US stock market opening dates, ensuring the dashboard reflects up-to-date historical trading records and key metrics such as trading volume, daily range, and post-market closure changes.
 The dashboard provides detailed insights into the performance of seven prominent US technology companies and the three primary US market indices, highlighting trends in price movements, trading volumes, and temporal correlations.
 Users can leverage filters for horizontal stock comparisons and temporal analyses to derive customized insights tailored to specific analytical requirements.
-For enthusiasts of large-cap US tech stocks and in-depth US market trends, this dashboard offers comprehensive information and robust analysis capabilities.
+For enthusiasts of large-cap US tech stocks and in-depth US market trends, This dashboard provides comprehensive information and historical data foundation.

 ## Want to Answer...

+This project presents daily updated information on the US stock market indices and seven major US tech stocks.
+It can address a wide range of questions, from simple to complex.
+In a highly complex financial market environment with significant investment risks, this dashboard provides comprehensive factual data and analytical insights that integrate global perspectives for informed decision-making.It can address a wide range of questions, from simple to complex.
+Here are five examples:

+ 1. What is the daily trading volume for APPL in the past week... or pas 2 weeks?
+ 2. How have NVDA and AMZN stock prices changed over the past three months, and how do their daily fluctuations and trends compare?
+ 3. Compared to VOO, what is the percentage increase in gains for QQQ and SCHG over the past six months?
+Additionally, how do QQQ and SCHG's average daily return and cumulative return compare to VOO?
+How can these metrics guide a diversified investment strategy?
+ 4. Based on data from the past six months, which option is likely to yield higher returns over the next three months: purchasing Meta and Google stocks, or purchasing VOO and SCHG?
+ 5. Based on the daily price changes and range data from the past 100 days, what are the volatility patterns of TSLA and MSFT, and how do these patterns correlate with their respective trading volumes and market sentiments?
+Additionally, how might these volatility trends impact the short-term investment strategies for both stocks?

 ## Data Pipeline with ELT Execution